How to Stop Getting Facebook Ads in 2024

 How to stop ads on Facebook

-When you want to stop seeing all those Facebook ads, you can use ad blockers, internet browsers that block ads — and there are Facebook preferences that you can change.
+When you want to stop seeing all those Facebook ads, you can use ad blockers or internet browsers that block ads.
+Plus, there are Facebook preferences that you can change.

-We'll discuss specific steps about these options so you can choose the right one(s) for you.
+We'll discuss specific steps for each option so you can choose the right one(s) for you.

 1. Use an ad blocker

-A few of the popular options for ad blockers include the following:
+A few of the popular options for ad blockers we've extensively tested and researched include:

 Get Total Adblock | Read Our Total Adblock Review

-• NordVPN Threat Protection: NordVPN is an excellent (virtual private network) VPN with an ad-blocking feature.
+• NordVPN Threat Protection: NordVPN is an excellent virtual private network (VPN) with an ad-blocking feature.
 NordVPN Threat Protection blocks pop-ups, ads, and banners with its mobile app, desktop app, and desktop extension.
 It also stops third-party websites from collecting your information.
+Plus, you get all the privacy power of a VPN, which helps keep your data and internet activities private.

 Get NordVPN Threat Protection | Read Our NordVPN Threat Protection Review

-• Surfshark CleanWeb: Surfshark is another VPN that includes an ad blocker.
-With Surfshark CleanWeb, you can block ads, trackers, and malware to keep your web browsing experience fast, private, and safe from cyberthreats.
+• Surfshark CleanWeb: Surfshark also offers a cybersecurity suite that bundles its Surfshark VPN with an ad blocker.
+With Surfshark CleanWeb, you can block ads, trackers, and malware to keep your web browsing experience fast, private, and safe from cyber threats.

 Get Surfshark CleanWeb | Read Our Surfshark CleanWeb Review